Ongevic/CCA/README.md

 # CCA
-A flow of some colombian project we are working on
+A flow of some colombian project we are working on.
+Start from the data then proceed to the analysis and finally the results.